Vasquez-Afiliation/lightbi-hugo-demo/content/en/post/_index.md

 ---
-type : "tags"
+type: "tags"
 title: "Blog"
-subtitle : "A collection of essays, notes, and ideas."
+subtitle: "A collection of essays, notes, and ideas."
 ---